geo-stack/qtapputils/README.md

 This will only install or update `qtapputils` without installing of updating the dependencies.

+The above commands will only install or update `QtAppUtils` without its dependencies.

-To install `qtapputils` along with its dependencies, you can run instead:
+To install `QtAppUtils` along with its dependencies, you can use:

 ```commandlines
 pip install qtapputils[with-deps]